 Consistency is key when it comes to stretching — and this is especially true with plantar fasciitis stretches.
 Practice this stretch once a twice a day, especially in the morning and before and after rigorous exercise.

-In addition to stretching, resting and icing the feet will help speed recovery, and HTP Heel Seats provide lasting pain relief and healing.
+In addition to stretching, resting and icing the feet will help speed recovery, and Heel Seats provide lasting pain relief and healing.